fishnal/Public-Spotify-Queue/design/host/host.md

 		+ Release Date (has to be retrieved from the album object)
 	+ Add song before or after (input song URI or song link, likely to be more expansive)
 	+ Remove song
++ Control + left-click selects a song for batch selection
++ Batch operations
+	+ Save to library
+	+ Add to *this* playlist (i.e. if a host accepted a requested song, which may not be in the host's current playing playlist)
+		+ "This" playlist refers to the playlist the host is listening
+	+ Add to playlist... (side dropdown menu? not sure what they're called)
+	+ Removal from queue
+	+ Remove from library
+	+ Remove from this playlist (should the removes be grouped?)
-+ Double left-click on a song to play it (removes all songs before it from the queue)
++ Double left-click on a song to play it
+	+ Removes all songs before it from the queue
+	+ Can only be undone by skipping backward
 + Can be minimized

 ## <a id="song-requests-area"></a>Song Requests Area